vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/2_sthirI-karaNa-vibhAgaH.md

 This position is not valid because, it is opposed to Srutis, the Smritis and also as this does not apply in all cases, If it is insisted upon these arguments, as valid reasons, then the 'sadhana-bhava' or the fact of being spiritual disciplines that are accepted, will have to be taken as disturbed.
 Even the upasanams will have to lose their sadhanatva.
 If it is said that upasana is not at all a sadhana, then it contradicts their own interpretation of the term 'sarva-dharman-parityajya' where upasana is included in the term 'sarva-dharman'.

 As Prapatti or sharana-varana, is also called by the name dharma' just like 'upasana', is not this also to be discarded to fulfil the significance of the term 'sarva'?
-This also is included

-248

-Essence of Srimad Rahasyatraya Saram

-in the group of dharmas; so, how can one have an idea of sadhana in Prapatti ?
+This also is included in the group of dharmas; so, how can one have an idea of sadhana in Prapatti ?
 Or, how can Prapatti be a sahakari to the ever realised means i.e. sidda-sadhana or Paramatman ?

 It is admitted that one should give up the idea of the direct means in Prapatti as well as in Bhakti Yoga.
 But, in the form of prasadanatva' or awakening the grace of the Lord, 'dharmatva' or the fact of being a means, should not be abandoned.
 In that case, one should have to give up the sadanatva-buddhi in the siddhopaya also, as the Lord is called 'Krishnam-Dharmam-Sanatanam'.
 If it is asked how 'Bhakti' or 'Prapatti' are upakarakas to siddhopaya, who is eternal and of the same form always; always perfect and having the qualities of natural compassion and others, it is replied that these means are effective in removing the wrath of the Lord, which is the cause of migration and which is caused on account of beginningless transgression of the command of the Lord.
 For an aspirant after moskha, who adopts the sadhyopaya according to his ability, the Lord on that pretext itself-will cause the removal of diminution of knowledge, etc., and grant him the benefit of His eternal service for all time to come.
 Therefore, it is quite appropriate to expound that 'the destruction of all sins and the granting of paripuma kainkarya' is on account of the siddhopaya or ever realised means i.e. Paramatman, and that this supreme benefit accrues on account of some sadhyopaya such as 'bhakti' or 'prapatti'.
 5. It is sometimes argued like this –